Go (1999 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 29 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film a grade B on scale of A to F.

 Roger Ebert of the Chicago Sun-Times stated that "Go is an entertaining, clever black comedy that takes place entirely in Tarantino-land....
 Go has energy and wit, and the performances are right for the material – especially Sarah Polley, who thinks fast and survives harrowing experiences, and Fichtner, the cop who is so remarkably open to new experiences."
 Janet Maslin of The New York Times praised the performances of Olyphant and Fichtner, as well as Gos energy and Liman's direction: "Artfully executed druggy flights of fancy include a hallucinatory macarena in a supermarket, a mind-reading black cat and a smart visual approximation of how it feels to be on the verge of throwing up.
 Here and elsewhere, Mr. Liman manipulates speed, light, editing and point of view vigorously and keeps the radio humming.
 He creates a film that lives up to the momentum of its title and doesn't really need much more."

 Many of the reviews were mixed.
-Todd McCarthy stated in Variety, " Go is an overly calculated concoction that nonetheless delivers a pretty good rush."
+Todd McCarthy stated in Variety, "Go is an overly calculated concoction that nonetheless delivers a pretty good rush."
 David Anson wrote in Newsweek, "Clever as the parts are, it doesn't add up to much.
 Go has its pleasures, but I didn't really believe a word of it."
 Peter Rainer's review for New York Magazine wrote, "Liman (Swingers) is a virtuoso talent with a knack for locating the pulse of a scene, and he’s good with actors – Sarah Polley, as a chicklet set up by a narc, is especially tart.
 But finally, there’s nothing much to this movie except a lot of funky attitude.
 Marc Savlov's review for The Austin Chronicle read "Relentless and mercurial, this new outing by "Swingers" director Liman takes off somewhere around Mach 3 and never lets up, leaving you with either a pounding headache or a wicked grin, or perhaps both.

-Jeff Vice wrote in the Salt Lake City Journal, "The idea behind "Go" — showing the same event through several different perspectives — has been done before, of course — most famously in "Pulp Fiction."
+Jeff Vice wrote in the Salt Lake City Journal, "The idea behind Go—showing the same event through several different perspectives—has been done before, of course—most famously in Pulp Fiction.
 But there are enough twists and turns this time around to make it worthwhile.
 But don't mistake this ensemble piece for a feel-good comedy.
 This is very rough stuff, in terms of story and content, which will put off a lot of audience members.
 And it's certainly not socially redeeming in any way.
-On the online review site Reel Views, James Berardinelli called the film " the latest piece of high-octane eye candy aimed squarely at members of the infamous Generation X. Fast-paced and often witty, but ultimately vapid."
+On the online review site Reel Views, James Berardinelli called the film "the latest piece of high-octane eye candy aimed squarely at members of the infamous Generation X. Fast-paced and often witty, but ultimately vapid."